-Stem cell therapy for diabetes uses adipose-derived mesenchymal stem cells to regenerate insulin-producing beta cells, reverse insulin resistance, and repair complications — for patients whose medication keeps climbing while neuropathy, nephropathy, or foot ulcers advance.
+Across 34 randomized controlled trials, people who received stem-cell (mesenchymal stem cell, MSC) therapy were about 3× more likely to meaningfully improve blood-sugar control than placebo (odds ratio 2.79).
+Stem cell therapy helps regenerate insulin-producing beta cells, ease insulin resistance, and repair diabetic complications — for patients whose medication keeps climbing while neuropathy, nephropathy, or foot ulcers advance.

-At Cell Grand Clinic in Osaka, Japan, treatment delivers up to 200 million autologous stem cells via IV — cultured 7 weeks from your own minimal fat tissue.
+At Cell Grand Clinic in Osaka, Japan, that evidence is delivered under Japan’s MHLW-certified regenerative-medicine framework, using up to 200 million of your own (autologous) adipose-derived stem cells via IV — cultured about 7 weeks from your own minimal fat tissue.
 Never donor cells.

 What Is Stem Cell Therapy for Diabetes?